San Sebastián – Atotxa

 Atotxa in the early 1960s, awaiting the final cover over the east side

-In the late 1950s, the municipality acquired land at either end of the ground and built two almost identical stands that featured narrow terraces up tight to the touchline and covered seating behind.
-The north end became known as La Portería de Frutas, due to the close proximity of the fruit market, whilst the southern end was known as el Fondo de Mujika, after the furniture factory that had previously stood at that end.
-Finally, the open eastern bank, which had featured a rickety assortment of roofs at the back of the terrace, got a more substantial cover in the 1970s, with bench seating added at the rear and sides.
+In the late 1950s, the municipality acquired land at either end of the ground, building two almost identical stands that featured narrow terraces up tight to the touchline and covered seating behind.
+The north end became known as La Portería de Frutas because of the proximity of the fruit market, whilst the southern end was known as el Fondo de Mujika, after the furniture factory that had previously stood there.
+Finally, the open eastern bank, which had featured a rickety assortment of roofs at the back of the terrace, received a more substantial roof in the early 1970s, with bench seating added at the rear and sides.

 http://www.kutxateka.com/item/141786